 Since becoming a starting quarterback in 2006, Philip Rivers has been one of the most productive players at his position in the NFL.
-He has passed for over 4,000 yards in eight of the last nine seasons and has thrown over 20 touchdown passes in every season since taking the reins as starter.
+He has passed for more than 4,000 yards in eight of the last nine seasons and has thrown more than 20 touchdown passes in every season since taking the reins as starter.

 He holds almost every Chargers record at the QB position and is poised to become the greatest quarterback in Chargers history.

 Rivers isn’t just a big time NFL quarterback, though.
 He’s also a husband to Tiffany and the father of eight children.
 Yes, that’s right, EIGHT children.

 Faith in Jesus Christ is also important to Rivers, and he recently shared his spiritual journey with Miles McPherson at The Rock Church in San Diego.